 It’s a great way to learn about all kinds of tropical plants that grow there, from which many tropical fruits and favorites like coffee and Cacao grow, not to mention pineapples, of course.
 The garden is a rainbow of colors kids love as there is much to see and smell.

-It is a sensory experience like no other, and one of the best Oahu activities for families (ohana in Hawaiian.)
-It is also why Oahu is one of the best Hawaiian islands to visit for families.
+It is a sensory experience like no other and one of the best Oahu activities for families (ohana in Hawaiian).
+It is also why Oahu is one of the best Hawaiian islands for families to visit.